pypy/pypy/pypy/doc/stm.rst

   it must "inevitably" complete.
-This results in the following internal restrictions: only one transaction in the whole process can be inevitable, and moreover no other transaction can commit before the inevitable one --- they will be paused when they reach that point.
+This results in the following internal restrictions: only one transaction in the whole process can be inevitable, and moreover no other transaction can commit before the inevitable one.
+In other words, as soon as there is an inevitable transaction, the other transactions can continue and run until the end, but then they will be paused.

 So what you should avoid is transactions that are inevitable for a long period of time.
 Doing so blocks essentially all other transactions and